Skip to content

 The default, built-in views are:

-• full - used when the Content item is displayed by itself, as a full page
+• full - used when the content item is displayed by itself, as a full page

 • line - used when content is displayed as an item in a list, for example a list of the contents of a folder

-• embed - used when one Content item is embedded in another, as a block
+• embed - used when one content item is embedded in another, as a block

-• embed-inline - used when a Content item is embedded inline in another
+• embed-inline - used when a content item is embedded inline in another

-• asset_image - used when an image asset is embedded in another Content item
+• asset_image - used when an image asset is embedded in another content item

 The built-in views have built-in default templates.
 You can define any other custom views.
 For each custom view, you must define a custom template.